operate-first/operate-first.github.io-old/README.md

 Add remote repository url and directory to get content from in `content-sources.yaml`.

 Add the Git source where you are adding content from.
-Set the name of the repo, the root ad the `dir` and set the urlPrefix as the content category you are adding that content to (see the four categories mentioned above) and the name of the repository.
+Set the name of the repo as the `dir` (ie. the root directory of the repo) and set the urlPrefix as the content category you are adding that content to (see the four categories mentioned above) and the name of the repository.

 See example: